Smart (advertising agency)

-Agency principals
+Overview

 SMART was established by a group of ex-multinational agency professionals seeking to create "a strategic and creative alternative to traditional agency thinking".
-The agency's founding partners were Creative Directors Ben Lilley, Paul Findlay and John Mescall.
+The agency's founding partners were creative directors Ben Lilley, Paul Findlay and John Mescall.
 Lilley is a media commentator, particularly in the area of youth marketing,.
 He was named one of AdNews's forty top industry professionals under forty and his agency became the most awarded in the world.

 The founding partners were each under thirty when they set up the agency.
 Marketing magazine B&T named SMART "the New Age ad agency" in its Agency of the Year awards.

 In 2011, McCann Worldgroup acquired SMART and replaced the management of McCann Worldgroup Australia with the management team from SMART.
 In 2020, SMART was reacquired back from McCann Worldgroup by Ben Lilley, who runs it as an independent advertising agency once again today.